Quick Summary of Demon Slayer Episode 13

 And so Zenitsu begins to show me how wrong I was.
 Capture from the Crunchyroll stream.

 He didn’t hesitate at all.
-He introduced himself at a member of the Demon Slaying Corps, and Inosuke said he should know what’s up — why they had to destroy the box and its contents.
+The Boar-Headed Guy introduced himself at a member of the Demon Slaying Corps, and Inosuke said he should know what’s up — why they had to destroy the box and its contents.
 He demanded Zenitsu move out of the way.

 “Inside this box is something I’m not letting you touch,” Zenitsu said, shaking but not retreating.
 He said what was in the box was precious to Tanjiro.
 Inosuke was incredulous; he plainly stated that there was a demon in that box.
 He sounded like he couldn’t believe how dumb Zenitsu was.